Logan-Code-LV/react-photo-library/README.md

-This project was built using: HTML/CSS/JavaScript/React

-## This application is designed to neatly organize photo albums and their contents using React JS

-In the project you can view each album, the photos within the album, and the individual picture via custom built React components.
+This project is built to allow the user to view each album, the photos within the selected album, and the individual selected picture via custom built React components.

+*This project was built using: HTML/CSS/JavaScript/React*